namin/lisp-variations/README.md

 - `lisps.scala` is an LMS-staged interpreter.

+- `lisp0.scala` is an LMS-staged interpreter, dumbed down to be C friendly.

-- `lispi.scala` is the corresponding unstaged interpreter.
+- `lispi.scala` is the unstaged interpreter corresponding to `lisps.scala`.

 - `lispb.scala` turns all the interpreter structures into object structures (primitives, environment, continuations), so we can later